 Digital Media and Society has a duration of two academic years and is built around four main components that relate to different types of knowledge, skills and competences.
-These are:
+These components are:

-Component one of the programme consists of advanced core courses (30 credits) that focus on the theoretical knowledge and empirical skills required for understanding and analysing digital media and society.
+The first component of the programme consists of advanced core courses (30 credits) that focus on the theoretical knowledge and empirical skills required for understanding and analysing digital media and society.
 All four core courses are compulsory.

-The Master Programme in Social Sciences, specialising in Digital Media and Society, is offered in Uppsala, and most of the courses are taught at the Ekonomikum campus.
+The Master's Programme in Social Sciences, specialising in Digital Media and Society, is offered in Uppsala, and most of the courses are taught at the Ekonomikum campus.
 This specialisation is taught entirely in English and you are expected to master English for the purpose of academic writing, presentation and discussion.